eduvpn/documentation/API.md

 implements:

-1. A countdown timer that shows how long the VPN session will still be valid for so the use is made aware of upcoming expiry;
+1. A countdown timer that shows how long the VPN session will still be valid for so the user is made aware of upcoming expiry;
 2. A "Renew Session" button that allows the user to "refresh" the VPN session at a convenient time;
 3. An OS notification that informs the user when the expiry is imminent, or has